Your Mini Basket

 Staying true to Sonos' firm beliefs in high sound quality, the Move has carefully considered its internal components and drivers.

-Contrary to belief that the Move is effectively a Sonos One with a battery and dolled up in a fancy dress, the volume output of the Move is remarkably louder than the One, but not quite in the league of Sonos' range-topping Play:5.
+Contrary to the belief that the Move is effectively a Sonos One with a battery, the volume output of the Move is remarkably louder than the One, but not quite in the league of Sonos' range-topping Play:5.

 Fed by two Class D digital amplifiers, a tonally-matched mid-woofer provides an excellent mid and low-frequency response; while a downward-firing tweeter delivers sweet yet smooth treble.